 Procedure For Obtaining a Certificate of Appropriateness

-Bring the completed application package and copies to the Town of Bloomsburg Code Enforcement Office at 301 E Second Street Bloomsburg, PA.
+Bring the completed application package and copies to the Town of Bloomsburg Code Enforcement Office at 301 E. Second Street Bloomsburg, PA.
 Staff will not accept incomplete applications.

 Your application will be reviewed by HARB.
 Note – You must be present at the HARB meeting for your application to be reviewed.
-HARB normally meets the 4th Wednesday of each month, be sure to check the meeting date and time when you submit your application.

 Do not begin work or order a sign until your application has been approved; you have applied for other necessary permits and have an issued permit in your hand.